bbfrederick/picachooser/README.rst

 I'm especially proud of the "blink" feature.
 When you hit the "b" key, the right and left window swap, instantaneously.
 This lets you see what changes between the two sets of networks in a very natural way.
-This is inspired by blink microsopes, a cool old piece of tech probably long forgotten by most.
+This is inspired by blink comparators, a cool old piece of tech probably long forgotten by most.

 Again, once you launch, you do everything with keyboard commands, and it's been optimized to go as fast as possible, so you aren't waiting around for things.